Course Outline

 MODULE I.

-• The "Stairway to Heaven" Model - Sequence of effective persuasion (attunement, contact, contract, dialogue, influence, findings) applicable in:
+• The "Stairway to Heaven" Model - A sequence (attunement, contact, contract, dialogue, influence, findings) for effective persuasion that can be applied during:

-- Any interaction regardless of the communication channel (email, phone, face-to-face)
+- Any interaction, regardless of the communication channel (email, phone, face-to-face conversations)

 - Public speaking